Local Living Mongolia—Nomadic Life

 Arrive at any time.
 The sleepy capital is an evolving city, showing many signs of its Soviet past contrasted with an increasing Chinese influence and a re-emergence of traditional Mongolia.
+Please note that USD notes are generally not accepted outside of money exchange businesses and are best to be exchanged at the airport.
 As fellow group members will be arriving throughout the day there are no planned activities until the group meeting in the evening at 6pm, followed by dinner.
 On arrival please check the notice board in the hotel entrance for details of the time and place of the meeting.
 Please note that Ulaanbaatar is really your only chance to stock up on supplies you might have left behind, plus any bottled water, beer/wine/spirits, and coffee you may want.
 Boiled water and tea is available throughout your stay.
 Crammed between superpowers Russia and China, the now independent nation of Mongolia is a true G Adventures destination that has only recently been opened up to tourism.
 The capital, Ulaanbaatar (UB), is a city in which new meets old as Mongolians in traditional dress mingle with the nation's business elite.
 The nation's close relationship with the old Soviet Union is evident in the Soviet style architecture and the old Russian cars.
-Exploring the city's many museums is a real eye-opener into a turbulent history including the time of that most famous of Mongolia's historical figures, the feared and respected ruler, Chinghis Khan.
+Exploring the city's many museums is a real eye-opener into a turbulent history including the time of that most famous of Mongolia's historical figures, the feared and respected ruler, Ghenghis Khan.
 Consider checking out the most important Mongolian temple complex—Gandan Monastery.
 You'll learn about the history of Buddhism in Mongolia, see chanting monks and—if you're lucky—might get advice from the local fortune teller.
 Other landmarks to visit include the Winter Palace of the last Mongolian King (the only King's palace that survived the revolution) and Zaisan Hill, a great viewpoint with a monument to Soviet soldiers.

 Travel 9km to visit another nomadic family and learn how to tie traditional knots to tether livestock together as well as how to make buttons for traditional Mongolian nomadic garments.